Select which Philips Hue lights Vivaldi should control to synchronize your physical surroundings with the color of the browser.

 In case the Tab Bar is either on the left or right side of the window and in the Window Panel, the pinned tab will position itself at the top of the tabs list.

-The pinned tabs will be listed in the order they were pinned, but you can change their order by dragging them.
+Pinned tabs will be listed in the order they were pinned, but you can change their order by dragging them.
 Pinned and regular tabs cannot be placed alternately.

 Unpin a tab

-• Right click on the pinned tab and select Unpin tab.
-The unpinned tab will position itself as the leftmost/topmost tab after pinned tabs (if there are any);
+Right-click on the pinned tab and select Unpin tab.
+The unpinned tab will position itself as the leftmost/topmost tab after pinned tabs (if there are any).

 If you enable Lazy Loading Restored Tabs (which restores tabs in a hibernated state) in Settings > Startup, but you wish to always fully load pinned tabs, check the box for Always Load Pinned Tabs.